mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 minutes *after* the Russians are finished.
 These set up times decrease with experience, and with multiple plays of the scenario.

+Another thing I'm sure of now, from this game, is that I'm at least very slightly biasing the game play for some of these games.
+It doesn't feel overt.
+It seems to come out as unconscious leaning toward to making one side or another have small advantages, which add up.
+A general example might be making a sub par move, or not firing on an appropriate target.
+I won't see these until after the turn finishes.

+I think the effect comes from focusing on playing one side really, really well, while just not thinking about the other side.

 ### Fire record